masyl/cook/doc/roadmap.md

 ## Backlog

+- Raise error if default tag doesnt start with "$"

 - Create "compact" version of each tests, using the most compact syntax possible

 - Default behavior on nameless tags: